(This page revised January 5, 2022)

 A type of filling system; operates by mechanical ink-sac squeeze.
 A saddle-shaped piece of metal wraps partially around the barrel.
 Attached to the saddle is a “cinch,” a loop that enters the barrel through a hole at each side of the saddle, passing around a pressure bar that lies at the bottom side of the barrel, beneath the sac.
 Pulling the saddle upward, away from the barrel, squeezes the sac laterally.
 View filling instructions here.

 Term applied to pens whose design reduces or eliminates the possibility of leakage in the user’s pocket or purse.
 Safety designs arose in the early part of the 20th century, when most pens were made of hard rubber and had a slip-fitting cap that was (more or less) secured by friction.
 Retractable nibs and screw-on caps were common safety features; the Gold Starry (French) pen shown here has both of these features.
 Pens with an aperture in the barrel, such as lever fillers, are inherently “unsafe” because they contain a sac that can split or burst and leak through the aperture.
-See also Continental, disappearing, leakproof, non-leakable, retractable nib, screw cap.
+See also disappearing, Italian overlay, leakproof, non-leakable, retractable nib, screw cap.
 Read a discussion here about safety pens and how they work.

 |Safety Ink Shut-Off||

 Wahl’s name for the clever ink shut-off device it introduced in the late 1930s (illustrated here; note the metal tab protruding from the section).
 When the user capped the pen, the inner cap pressed on the tab to close the shutoff.
 Early units had steel springs that corroded rapidly in the presence of acidic ink; Wahl corrected this problem by using a spring made of gold alloy, but the device was found not to live up to its inflated advertising claims.
 In 1939, the U.S. Federal Trade Commission prohibited Wahl from advertising it, and the company withdrew it from production.
 See also shutoff.